 I'm sure you know that French is spoken in France, but did you know that it is also spoken in Haiti?
 And just because you don't live in France doesn't mean that you can't learn how to speak this beautiful language.
 In this blog post, we will discuss 5 ways that you can learn French from anywhere in the world!
 Your chances of mastering this tongue will increase significantly.

-Find a French-speaking friend to talk with
+Find a French-speaking friend to talk with or join an online community

 If you know someone who is interested in practicing their language skills, then I suggest that the two of you practice your speaking abilities by doing things together!
 You could go on coffee dates or even take part in cooking classes where everyone will be speaking exclusively in French.
 Don't have any friends who speak it?
 No problem - there are some sites online where people can connect and chat with each other for free!